Premier League: Origins

-Foundation (1990s)
+Founding and Manchester United dominance (1990s)

-At the close of the 1990–1991 season, a proposal was tabled for the establishment of a new league that would bring more money into the game overall.
-The Founder Members Agreement, signed on 17 July 1991 by the game's top-flight clubs, established the basic principles for setting up the FA Premier League.
-The newly formed top division was to have commercial independence from The Football Association and the Football League, giving the FA Premier League licence to negotiate its own broadcast and sponsorship agreements.
-The argument given at the time was that the extra income would allow English clubs to compete with teams across Europe.
+At the close of the 1990–91 season, a proposal was tabled for the establishment of a new league that would bring more money into the game overall.
+The Founder Members Agreement, signed on 17 July 1991, by the game's top-flight clubs, established the basic principles for setting up the FA Premier League.

+The newly formed top division was to have commercial independence from the Football Association and the Football League, giving the FA Premier League licence to negotiate its own broadcast and sponsorship agreements.
+The argument given was that the extra income would allow English clubs to compete with teams across Europe.
+This restructuring marked the end of the 104-year-old Football League system that had operated until then with four divisions; the Premier League would run as a single division, with the Football League continuing with three.

 Although Dyke played a significant role in the creation of the Premier League, he and ITV (of which LWT was part) lost out in the bidding for broadcast rights: BSkyB won with a bid of £304 million over five years, with the BBC awarded the highlights package broadcast on Match of the Day.

-The First Division clubs resigned en masse from the Football League in 1992, and on 27 May that year the FA Premier League was formed as a limited company, working out of an office at the Football Association's then headquarters in Lancaster Gate.
+Luton Town, Notts County, and West Ham United were the three teams relegated from the old First Division at the end of the 1991–92 season, and did not take part in the inaugural Premier League season.
+They were replaced by Ipswich Town, Middlesbrough, and Blackburn Rovers, promoted from the old Second Division.
+On 27 May 1992, the 22 First Division clubs resigned en masse from the Football League, and the FA Premier League was formed as a limited company, working out of an office at the Football Association's then headquarters in Lancaster Gate.

+The league held its first season in 1992–93.
 The 22 inaugural members of the new Premier League were: